xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I received my Ph.D. degree in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I study [incentive-aware decision-makings](/research/#incentives) for resource allocation and scheduling in [networked systems and platforms](/research/#applications) (e.g., computer networks, cloud computing and energy systems).
-In particular, I am most excited by problems where sequential decisions must be made in an online fashion  in the presence of private data held by self-interested agents.
+I work on problems at the intersection of [online decision-making and incentives](/research/#slider_incentives), with a focus on applications in [networked systems, platforms and markets](/research/#slider_applications) (e.g., computer networks, cloud computing and energy systems).